MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 ```

 2. Prefer explicit signal connections instead of `await` to avoid possible issues with godot (more info in #4)

-3. After each finished saving / loading session (the `saveCompleted` / `loadCompleted` signals) singletons won't be available for next `start` call until they emit the `saveReady` / `loadReady` signal

-4. If you will use ThreadedLoader with `await` to load file that makes the same inside - the inner `await` will never resolve:
+3. If you will use ThreadedLoader with `await` to load file that makes the same inside - the inner `await` will never resolve:

 ```gdscript
 # ---- file: main.gd